 Strategic Technology Plan

-A product of the system’s Technology Transformation Task Force, the Strategic Technology Plan is a roadmap for our system to leverage 21st century teaching and learning, student services and administrative shared technologies and shared educational content to help students succeed.
+A product of the system’s Technology Transformation Task Force, the Strategic Technology Plan identifies teaching, learning and student services technologies and openly shared and accessible digital learning resources as critical to students in terms of access and success..

-The plan contains several strategies and actions that have directed the SBCTC eLearning Team:
+The plan contains several strategies and actions that have directed the work of the SBCTC eLearning/Open Education Team:

 - Strategy I: Create a single, system-wide suite of online teaching and learning tools that

 provides all Washington students with easy access to “anywhere, anytime” learning.

 - Action 1: eLearning.
 Assembly of a system-wide suite of online teaching and learning tools, support services, and professional development opportunities to accommodate eLearning in all college classes.

 - Action 2: Free Textbooks.
 Wherever possible, eliminate published textbooks in favor of free, open, online materials, such as the Open Course Library project.

 - Action 5: Online Tutoring.
 Collaborate with other regional higher education institutions to directly manage the Western eTutoring Consortium, a multi-state system for online tutoring.